-The interest on the Facility is LIBOR (floor of 1%) plus 2.75%, with an annual "unused" fee of 25bps on the \$500, charged quarterly.
+Under the Credit Agreement interest is calculated at a rate equal to the sum of an index rate of interest plus a margin rate of interest.
+In the event any index rate of interest would be less than one percent (1.0%), then the index rate of interest shall be deemed to be one percent (1.0%) and the applicable promissory note or other instrument or document shall bear interest at a rate equal to the margin rate of interest with an annual "unused" fee of 25bps on the \$500, charged quarterly.
 The Company has granted a security interest to Wells Fargo on all the property of the Company.
-Interest only payments are due monthly with the principal due at maturity, which will be May 31, 2022.
+Interest only payments are due monthly with the principal due at maturity on May 31, 2022.

-There have been no borrowings as of September 30, 2021 and 2020.
+There have been no borrowings as of June 30, 2022 and 2021.